keithirby/geoIP-map/README.md

 #### Receiver / Host
 - receiver (host container) can read the IP packet, decode the payload, and **match** the payloads passed IP address + cidr mask to a country from its own database (geoIP).
 - receiver also appends all packets recieved to a new table called packet table.
 This table keeps track of the of two things: the geoname_id and the # of packets recieved.
-The # of packets (column frequency in the packet table) is also decremnted by anotehr thread every `FREQ_MIN` seconds defined in my `config.py` file.
+The # of packets (column frequency in the packet table) is also reset by a GUI control button when the user decides to click the `reset` button.

 - Both devices can send and recognize IP packets "sent" from the same country.

 - Both now use a single database with two tables in it.

-- The receiver / host app now also has a seperate GUI that can be started to count packet frequencies for a country.
-Packet decrement intervals can also be setup to lower the countries gradient counts as time goes on.
+- The receiver / host app now also has a seperate GUI that can be started to count packet frequencies for a country, and display a packet gradient.
+Users can choose when to start and stop listening for packets + reset the countries packet frequency colors.

 ##### Code Flow Diagram for sniff packet sniffer